ChiaoThon/ChiaoThon.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Qiao Zhang, I'm currently working as an assistant professor/postdoctoral fellow at College of Computer Science, Chongqing University, China.
+Hi, my name is Qiao Zhang, I'll be an associate professor at School of Computer Science and Technology, Shandong University, China, and am currently working as an assistant professor/postdoctoral fellow at College of Computer Science, Chongqing University, China.
 My research is about the privacy-preserving machine learning.

 Education
 ======